Zhiyang-Z/A_solution_for_DQN/README.md

 This ensures that every training update considers experiences from all stages of the game.
 By balancing training data across difficulty levels, the optimization remains unbiased, improving overall stability and performance.

-I trained on a machine with 32GB RAM and a single NVIDIA 4060Ti GPU.
-It can reach 250 score after training for 30 mins and reach 350 after training for 1 hour.
+I trained on a machine with Intel Core i5-13500, 32GB RAM and a single NVIDIA 4060Ti GPU (CPU is more important here, since the neural network is not very huge and sample speed is more crucial for collecting experience used for updating).
+It can reach 250 score after training for around 30 mins and reach 350 after training for 1 hour.
 Finally, I got 490.

 ![Demo](record/record.gif)